 Academic toxicologists are often full of ideas and toxicological questions that need to be answered.
 In order to get financial support for their research, academic toxicologists spend some of their time approaching colleagues and funding bodies to support their research by putting together a proposal for funding.
 There are teams undertaking a wide variety of toxicology research in British universities and research institutes, much of which is presented and discussed at the BTS Annual Congress.

 Academic research projects can use complex biological techniques and sophisticated equipment to allow the causes of toxicity to be determined.
-Often, this research follows-up the toxic effects identified by other scientists and medics.
+Often, this research follows up on the toxic effects identified by other scientists and medics.
 For example, an epidemiologist (someone who studies patterns of disease amongst populations) may have published research that identifies a possible link between a disease and exposure to a specific chemical.
-It’s difficult for the epidemiologist to prove that the chemical actually causes the disease but a toxicologist could conduct experiments to find out if, how, and why the chemical causes the effect.
-The toxicologist’s research could add plausibility to the epidemiologist’s findings.
+It’s difficult for the epidemiologist to prove that the chemical actually causes the disease, but a toxicologist could conduct experiments to find out if, how, and why the chemical causes the effect.
+The toxicologist’s research could then add plausibility to the epidemiologist’s findings.